TB Signs and Symptoms

 TB in patients infected with HIV may present atypically.
 These patients have a higher risk for developing multidrug-resistant TB (MDR-TB) and miliary TB.
 Usually, a longer course of therapy is needed and, because of interactions with other medications, the regimen may require adjustment.

-TB symptoms include: cough that is worse in the morning (sometimes with hemoptysis, blood in the sputum), chest pain, breathlessness, night sweats, and signs of pneumonia.
 In advanced disease, there may be extreme weight loss.
 Examination with a stethoscope may reveal diminished breath sounds, bronchial breathing, tracheal deviation, and coarse crackles.

 Tuberculosis is difficult to diagnose because the signs and symptoms are similar to those caused by other diseases, such as the following: